 Take retail, for example.
 In the past, booksellers in physical stores were able to track which books sold and which did not.
 If they had a loyalty program, they could tie some of those purchases to individual

 customers, but that was about as far as they could go with analysis.
 Online shopping increased visibility dramatically.
 Online retailers could track not only what customers bought, but also what else they

 looked at; how they navigated through the site, how much they were influenced by promotions, reviews, and page layouts; and, similarities across individuals and groups.
 Before long, they developed algorithms

 to predict what books individual customers would like to read next-algorithms that performed better every time the customer responded to or ignored a recommendation.
 Traditional retailers are simply unable

+to access this kind of information, let alone act on it in a timely manner.
 Amazon is great example of the power of informed data, digital born companies have accomplished what business executives could

 As the tools and philosophies of big data spread, they will change long-standing ideas about the value of experience, the nature of expertise, and the practice of management.
 Smart leaders across industries

 for what it is: a management revolution.
 But as with any other major change in business, the challenges of becoming a big data-enabled organization can be enormous and require hands-on-or in some cases

 hands-off-leadership.
 Nevertheless, it's a transition that executives need to engage with today.